fboes/aerofly-data/README.md

 To generate a new list of all airports available in Aerofly FS 4:

-1. Install this project via `npm install`.
+1. Install this project
+  `npm install`
-1. Download a list of all airports from https://ourairports.com/data/ to `tmp/airports.csv`.
+2. Download a list of all airports from https://ourairports.com/data/ to `tmp/airports.csv`.
+  `wget -O tmp/airports.csv https://davidmegginson.github.io/ourairports-data/airports.csv`
-2. Get a directory listing of all Aerofly airports from your local installation and paste it to `tmp/airports.txt`.
+3. Get a directory listing of all Aerofly airports from your local installation and paste it to `tmp/airports.txt`.
+  `ls 'C:\SteamLibrary\steamapps\common\Aerofly FS 4 Flight Simulator\scenery\airports_db' > airports.txt`
+4. Convert `tmp/airports.txt` from UTF-16 to UTF-8.
-3. Generate output file via `time node ./build.js < tmp/airports.txt > data/airports.geojson`.
+5. Generate output file via `time node ./build.js < tmp/airports.txt > data/airports.geojson`.
 There is also an extra parameter after `build.js` which only uses airports with ICAO codes starting with the letters you supply.

 ## Legal stuff